Zach Orr: Coaching career

-Baltimore Ravens
+Baltimore Ravens (first stint)

-On January 31, 2017, Orr began his coaching career and was hired by the Baltimore Ravens as a defensive analyst under head coach John Harbaugh.
-This came 11 days after announcing his second retirement.
+On August 30, 2017, Orr began his coaching career and was hired by the Baltimore Ravens as a defensive analyst under head coach John Harbaugh.
+This came 12 days after announcing his second retirement.

 Jacksonville Jaguars

 On February 11, 2021, Orr was hired by the Jacksonville Jaguars as their outside linebackers coach under head coach Urban Meyer.

 Baltimore Ravens (second stint)

-On February 23, 2022, Orr was hired by the Baltimore Ravens as their inside linebackers coach under head coach John Harbaugh.
+On February 23, 2022, Orr was hired by the Ravens as their inside linebackers coach under head coach John Harbaugh.

+On February 1, 2024, Orr was promoted to defensive coordinator for the Baltimore Ravens, replacing Mike Macdonald after his departure to become the head coach of the Seattle Seahawks.

 Personal life

 Orr is the son of former Washington Redskins tight end Terry Orr.
-He has three brothers, all of whom have played college football: older brother Terrance, who played at Texas State, younger brother Nick, who played at TCU (and is currently a free agent) and youngest brother Chris, who currently plays for the New Jersey Generals of the United States Football League (USFL).
+He has three brothers, all of whom have played college football: older brother Terrance, who played at Texas State, younger brother Nick, who played at TCU and youngest brother Chris, who played at Wisconsin and is now a coach after playing in the NFL and USFL.

 Orr was born with a rare spinal condition where his C-1 vertebrae, the one located at the top of his neck below his skull, was not fully developed.
 It was revealed that if Orr took a bad hit, the C-1 could explode and may result in death.
 This promptly forced Orr to retire from professional football after his third season, coming off a breakout season where he led the Ravens in tackles and earned second-team All-Pro in 2016.